 Low-Income Homeowner Relief Program – Janeen Gordon

-Assistant Director Janeen Gordon presented the Low-Income Home Relief Program to the Board of County Commissioners.
+Assistant Director Janeen Gordon presented the Low-Income Home Relief Program as recently also presented to the Board of County Commissioners at their Budget Retreat.
 A copy of the presentation will be placed with the minutes.

-The Low-Income Homeowner Relief Program started in 2022 as a partnership with Durham County Tax Office to provide financial assistance to low-income citizens.
-The program started with 30% AMI and was amended throughout the year to 80% AMI to those living in homes for 10 years or more.
-There were conversations about revising the eligibility criteria.
+Her presentation included some history of the program (started in 2022 as a partnership with Durham County Tax Office to provide financial assistance to low-income citizens), funds spent/remaining, program outreach efforts and discussion around revision of the eligibility criteria.

-North Carolina received approximately $273,000 and have spent almost $100,000.00 assisting homeowners.
-Durham had around 100 customers and over $3M in assistance.
-The number of applications and amount of money increased.
-The program was reviewed to see what can be done differently in 2024 to make sure residents in Durham are receiving the tax relief needed.
-The administrative cost is necessary to run the program.
-Recommendations were made to the BOCC, and they recommended not changing the amount of the allocation for the program.
-There have been program outreaches including inserting flyers in homeowner tax bills, radio/television interviews, social media, and community events.
-The program has impacted the community in a positive way according to feedback received.
-Durham County is basically leading the way like other counties aiding low-income homeowners.

-Recommendations to the BOCC included continuing to extend the program for a period of time.
-Allowing the program open year-round for ongoing efforts throughout the year, following up with those who have received assistance to make sure that the money received has continued to stabilize their housing situation.
+Referring to potential changes, she advised the program was reviewed to see what might be handled differently in 2024 to make sure residents in Durham are receiving the tax relief needed (funds maximized effectively).
+Recommendations included in the presentation were made to the BOCC, and they recommended not changing the amount of the allocation for the program.
+The recommendations included continuing to extend the program for a period, allowing the program to open year-round for ongoing efforts throughout the year, following up with those who have received assistance to make sure that the money received has continued to stabilize their housing situation.
 Also, offering additional supports in other program areas.
 Examining the assistance system and possibly offering 100% tax assistance to those less than 30% AMI.
 These were some of the recommendations presented to the Board of County Commissioners to consider that would help the most vulnerable.
 If the funding amount are the same, another consideration is to reduce the homeowner requirement to one year to assist first home buyers.
 Assistant Director Gordon has additional information for the Board if desired.

 Chair Commissioner Wendy Jacobs thanked Assistant Director Janeen Gordon and AAS staff for running the non-mandated program.
-North Carolina requires the program to run through DSS because it cannot go through the Tax Department.
+She acknowledged the program can’t be handled through the Tax Department.

 Board member Jacqueline Beatty-Smith commented about the impact of the program and asked if there were people adversely impacted because they did not apply properly or obtained needed funds from the program.
 Is there a tracking mechanism in place?
-Assistant Director Gordon did not have any data about those receiving the funds.
-But two main reasons for someone not being eligible include they are already receiving subsidy, utilizing another tax exemption program or they are above AMI.
+Assistant Director Gordon did not have any data about those receiving the funds but the main reasons for someone not being eligible include that they are already receiving subsidy, utilizing another tax exemption program or are above AMI.
 Program Manager Lee Little mentioned reaching out to Duke Research Department.
 They are doing research on all the applicants that requested a followed-up phone call.
 Data has not been received; however, the data will be used to enhance the program and make recommendations.
 There will be meetings with additional stakeholders throughout the community to confirm receipt of information.
-Another thing implemented is case management services.
-Applicants needing a referral resource or follow-up phone call, social workers have been contacting them.
+Another implementation is case management services.
+Social workers have been contacting applicants needing a referral resource or a follow-up phone call.